gupta-akshita/create_no_of_nodes/README.md

 INSTALLATION
 ----------------------

-1. Install as you would  normally install a Druapl contributed module. <br />
+1. Install as you would  normally install a Druapal contributed module. <br />
 * Visit: https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules
 for further informtaion.